jhchill666/node-nginx/README.md

 Base Docker image for Nginx container with NodJS also installed.

-To Be used as a base for further Dockerfile images, and agumented with additional functionality
+To Be used as a base for further Dockerfile images, and agumented with additional functionality.

+Import in your Dockerfile and override the settings.